Have you ever felt like you’ve eaten a bowling ball...?

 If you look at most pudding boxes at the store it will say right there on the pack of pudding “Don’t use milk substitutes.”
 As a baseline, I used whole milk.
 When it is made per the instructions, you can stand a spoon in the pudding.
 Any other choice, almond, soy, etc. you name it, not so much.
 None of them worked.

 My husband and I did viscosity tests, boiling point tests, and studied all the ingredient lists of the various brands on the market.
 Finally we decided we would start our own experiments - but on what?
 Being from a hazelnut farming family, my friend Eileen suggested we try hazelnuts to see what they could do.

 Many nuts and grains can be used to make a non-dairy milk substitute but hazelnuts have some unique properties that make them ideal for the task.

 We then spent many weeks developing the right way to prepare the nuts for roasting, then many more months developing a unique roasting profile to create the light flavor profile and slight sweetness that remains muted when used in recipes that uses dairy milk.

 "The first time I made gravy with our new milk substitute, I cried."

 Eventually, we perfected our process and I began using it for my recipes...

 So, silly as we are, we decided to see if there was a way to share this great new idea with people everywhere.
-The permits.
-The approvals.
-The paperwork.
+Researching the permits, approvals. and paperwork was a challenge.
 We made our way through all that, but one issue remained.
-We’re not some giant conglomerate with a multi-million dollar budget for a packaging line so we had to find a different way of delivering our dairy free delight to the masses.
+We're not some giant conglomerate with a multi-million dollar budget for a packaging line so we had to find a different way of delivering our dairy free delight to the masses.

 Now you know the backstory of how we came to make Cheri’s HazelCream.